apache/incubator-baremaps/examples/openstreetmap/README.md

 Why don't we see these function calls in the configuration?
 Baremaps wants you to focus on the content of the tiles, and relieves you from the burden of writing complex SQL queries.
-In fact, at runtime, Baremaps merges all the queries of the configuration file into a single optimized query that produces vector tile.
+In fact, at runtime, Baremaps merges all the queries of the configuration file into a single optimized query that produces vector tiles.

 In production, vector tiles are rarely served dynamically.
-Why is it so?
+Why is that so?
 First, a large blob store is much cheaper than a relational database to [operate](https://wiki.c2.com/?StorageIsCheap).
 Second, content delivery networks (CDNs) greatly improve web performances by caching static content close to the end user.
 Baremaps has been conceived with these lasting trends in mind.